AlexanderSemenyak/OPC-HDA-Library/README.md

 # OPC HDA Library
-Free .Net OPC Historical Data Access Client Library
+OPC Historical Data Access Client Library

 OPC Core components, from OPCFoundation are required to compile and use this library: https://opcfoundation.org/developer-tools/samples-and-tools-classic/core-components/